universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

 5. Workshops: Performances take place during 4th and/or 5th Week of Fall and Winter Quarters and are passed one quarter prior to their performance quarter.
 Workshops are intended for works, particularly new or student-written work, with a shorter runtime and minimal stage design.

-### B. Proposing Mainstages
+### B. Mainstages

 1. #### One-Quarter and Cross-Quarter Productions
     * A proposer must request a proposal liaison from Committee.
 The preaison will meet with the proposer to discuss any questions the proposer might have about the proposal process.
     * Proposers must meet with the Director of Performance Programs and the Committee Chair.
 These individuals may recommend meeting with other members of the TAPS production staff.
 Proposers must meet with the Managing Director to discuss rights, if applicable.
 Proposers are also strongly encouraged to meet with the Managing Director and Committee Treasurer to discuss rough budgets.
     *  Proposers have the option of presenting to a production cohort meeting.
 This meeting is open to all members of University Theater.
 In this meeting, proposers discuss briefly their vision for their production, in terms of both design and process.
 After this meeting, attendees and proposers may meet and form teams.
-    * Mainstage shows are divided into One-Quarter and Cross-Quarter shows and are distinguished by their different budget amounts (see I.C.3).
+    * Mainstage shows are divided into One-Quarter and Cross-Quarter shows and are distinguished by their different budget amounts (see I.C.4).
 Each show type occurs at a specific time each quarter, as specified in Section V.A.
     *  Proposers must turn in their proposal to the Committee Chair’s mailbox and electronically, emailed to [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu).
 Deadlines for different shows are as specified below:

         * Cross-Quarter Shows are due 5pm on Friday of 2nd week of the quarter two quarters prior to the desired production date. (e.g. Spring Cross-Quarter shows are passed during Fall Quarter).